-To allow directors sufficient time to prepare for the meetings, the Board materials are distributed at least three (3) working days in advance of the meeting.
+To allow directors sufficient time to prepare for the meetings, the Board and Board Committee materials are distributed at least three (3) working days prior to the scheduled meeting.
 Any additional matter or information requested by the directors is promptly furnished.

-Management's proposals to the Board for approval provide background information such as facts, resources needed, risk analysis mitigation and strategies, financial impact, implications, regulatory conclusions and recommendations.
+Management's proposals to the Board for approval provide background information such as facts, resources needed, risk analysis and mitigation strategies, financial impact, regulatory implications, conclusions and recommendations.